kubedb/docs/docs/guides/mariadb/autoscaler/compute/cluster/index.md

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.

-- Install `KubeDB` Community, Enterprise and Autoscaler operator in your cluster following the steps [here](/docs/setup/README.md).
+- Install `KubeDB` Community, Ops-Manager and Autoscaler operator in your cluster following the steps [here](/docs/setup/README.md).

 - Install `Metrics Server` from [here](https://github.com/kubernetes-sigs/metrics-server#installation)

-- Install `Vertical Pod Autoscaler` from [here](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler#installation)

 - You should be familiar with the following `KubeDB` concepts:
   - [MariaDB](/docs/guides/mariadb/concepts/mariadb)